Ch4ng3TheW0rld/AllAboutBugBounty/Host Header Injection.md

 ## Where to find
 * In the feature where the website can send email to us.
 For example forgot password / newsletter.
-* when Host is reflected in Login page, toghether with cache poisoning, increase the possibility to steal password.
-* Admin module accept access locally or with internal IP.
+* Admin module that accept access locally or internal IP.

+## Impact
+* Bypass Admin Module
+* Reset Password Poisoning

 ## How to exploit
 #### Note: evil-website.com can be (localhost, Routing-SSRF)